Doctor of Education

 Successful applicants will be invited to interview.

-Successful applicant interviews will be held on the last Wednesday of each month from January 2022 to July 2022.
+Successful applicant interviews will be held on the last Wednesday of each month from January 2024 to July 2024 and on two dates in August 2024, dates to be confirmed.

 English language requirements